Corporations Elections Licensing Securities Charities

 If an exam candidate fails the exam after the first attempt, he/she may

-resubmit an application for reexamination to the Board to be made eligible for a
+contact the Board office and request to be made eligible for a

-b) An applicant who fails the examination on the second attempt must submit the following before being made eligible for a third attempt:
+A) An applicant who fails the examination on the second or third attempt must submit the following before being made eligible to test for an additional attempt:

 1) A copy of his/her “Examination Performance Feedback Report” obtained from FSBPT, and pay all costs associated with obtaining the report.